caseyavila/velcro/README.md

 - [x] Loopmail functionality
 - [x] Assignment functionality
 - [x] News functionality
-- [ ] Ability to edit grades and predict the outcome of assignments
+- [ ] Grade simulation
 - [ ] Locker functionality

 ---

 Velcro is not affiliated with School Loop, Inc. in any way.
-All product and company names are trademarks™ or registered® trademarks of their respective holders.
+All product and company names are property of their respective holders.